Wall Street rallies and tech stocks leap as inflation cools - KESQ

 High interest rates and still-high inflation are eating away at corporate profits, and the biggest U.S. companies are starting to tell investors how much they earned during the first three months of the year.
 Expectations are low, with forecasts calling for the sharpest drop in earnings since the pandemic was pummeling the economy in 2020.

-Delta Air Lines was down 1% after flipping between gains and losses through the morning.
+Delta Air Lines slid 1.1% after flipping between gains and losses through the morning.
 It reported weaker results for the latest quarter than expected, but it also said customers still want to fly despite all the economy’s challenges.
 It predicted a bigger-than-expected profit for the second quarter.

 Investors are likely to focus more on such forecasts than on the backwards-looking results of the last three months.
 Even though forecasts for 2023 earnings have come down a bit, “2023 consensus still looks optimistic if we are headed to a recession,” equity strategist Savita Subramanian wrote in a BofA Global Research report.